GuWeHa/VE-A15-Debian-8-Jessie-Kernels/README.md

 | General setup          | open by fhandle syscalls                          |
 | Enable the block layer | Support for large (2TB+) block devices and files  |

-For each kernel version two files are available:
+There are two files are available for each kernel version:

 - Kernel (zImage)
 - VE A15 dtb file